All campuses are open and ready to serve students virtually, blended, or in person.

 Honors are calculated using all Collin College college-level coursework and transcripted transfer coursework prior to Fall 2008.
 (Grades earned in developmental education courses are not included.)

 Students participating in commencement ceremonies must purchase graduation regalia (cap and gown) from the college bookstore.

 Students may earn the following degrees:

 - Associate of Arts or Associate of Science

 - Associate of Arts in Teaching

 - Associate of Arts or Science in a Field of Study

-Candidates for an associate degree should submit an application for graduation at the beginning of the semester of degree completion.
+*Candidates should submit an application for graduation at the beginning of their

 Feel free to send us an email if you have any questions.